wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

  - 'repoDatabase': A symbolic database identifier (string) that MediaWiki's LBFactory class understands.
 Note that `false` would mean “this wiki's database”!
  - 'baseUri': A base URI (string) for concept URIs.
 It should contain scheme and authority part of the URI.
  - 'prefixMapping': A prefix mapping array, see also docs/foreign-entity-ids.wiki in the DataModel component.

+#### itemAndPropertySourceName
+Name of the providing Item and Property definitions (data is used from here, including sitelinks).

+Must match the name of the entity source as defined in [entitySources] setting.

+This setting is intended to be used by Wikibase installations with complex setups which have multiple repos attached.

+DEFAULT: ```local```

 #### propagateChangesToRepo
 Switch to enable or disable the propagation of client changes to the repo.